mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 [00:07:00](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m00s)

-The contributor has been moved down so it may be done on the page.
+The Contributors has been moved down so it may be done on the page.
 But for most of the other Repeatable Fields it had been moved to their own Tables.

 ### Moved Component Files And Folders To Joint Table